austinjturner/SYSC3303/README.txt

 Responsibilities:

-	Sam - Write what you did
+	Sam - Updated elevator for running as a thread.
+Created ElevatorSubsystem to handle elevator creation.
 	Nikola - Updated elevator to use ElevatorMessage.
 Wrote Handlers for toggling the lamps, UML.
 	Austin - Write what you did
 	Nic - Write what you did